frogm0uth/keyboard-notes/qmk-os-shortcuts/README.md

 **How to make OS selection persistent**

-To make the OS selection persistent, you will need to have a 32-bit structure and variable defined as described in the [QMK docs](https://docs.qmk.fm/#/custom_quantum_functions?id=persistent-configuration-eeprom).
+To make the OS selection persistent, you will need to have a 32-bit structure and variable, as described in the [QMK docs](https://docs.qmk.fm/#/custom_quantum_functions?id=persistent-configuration-eeprom).
 If you already have this, add a 2-bit field to it for the OS selection as shown below.
 If you don't, add the following to your keymap.c:

 ```c
 typedef union {